coq-community/coq-program-verification-template/README.md

 - [`coq-program-verification-template.opam`](coq-program-verification-template.opam):
   Project [opam package][opam-url] definition, including dependencies.
-- [`_CoqProject`](_CoqProject): File used by Coq IDEs to determine the Coq logical path, and by the Make-based build to obtain the list of files to include.
+- [`_CoqProject`](_CoqProject): File used by Coq editors to determine the Coq logical path, and by the make-based build to obtain the list of files to include.
 - [`.github/workflows/docker-action.yml`](.github/workflows/docker-action.yml):
   [GitHub Actions][github-actions-ci-url] continuous integration configuration for Coq, using the opam package definition.